Back to DWU AI Articles

 The Minimum Annual Guarantee (MAG) provides predictable revenue, calculated as 85% of prior-year actual rental car revenue.
 This structure incentivizes volume while protecting airport revenue if a concessionaire underperforms.

-Rental car revenue is also closely linked to Consolidated Facility Charges (CFC), which reimburse airports for the cost of constructing and operating shared rental car facilities.
+Rental car revenue is also closely linked to Customer Facility Charges (CFC), which reimburse airports for the cost of constructing and operating shared rental car facilities.
 Clear separation of concession revenue and CFC ensures accurate rate base treatment, as analyzed in DWU review of airline agreements.

 B.4 Parking